assimp/assimp-docs/source/about/quickstart.rst

 ------------------------------------------------

 If you develop at Visual Studio 2015, 2017, 2019, or 2022 you can simply use the pre-built linker libraries provided in the distribution.
 Extract all files to a place of your choice.
-A directory called "assimp" will be created there.
+A directory called **Assimp** will be created there.
 Add the **assimp/include** path to your include paths (Menu-&gt;Extras-&gt;Options-&gt;Projects and Solutions-&gt;VC++ Directories-&gt;Include files) and the assimp/lib/&lt;Compiler&gt; path to your linker paths (Menu-&gt;Extras-&gt;Options-&gt;Projects and Solutions-&gt;VC++ Directories-&gt;Library files).
 This is necessary only once to set up all paths inside your IDE.

 To use the library in your C++ project you can simply generate a project file via cmake.
-One way is to add the assimp-folder as a subdirectory via the cmake-command
+One way is to add the **Assimp** folder as a subdirectory via the cmake-command:

 ::

     ADD_SUBDIRECTORY(assimp)

-Now just add the assimp-dependency to your application:
+Now just add the **Assimp** dependency to your application:

 ::